raychen05/knowledge-base/project/sorting organizations.md

-##  Maintain stable, incremental sort order without reassigning sort values
+##  Sorting Organizations - Maintain stable, incremental sort order without reassigning sort values

 Got it!
 For organizations and departments, you want: